 Why not switch?

-This always puzzles me.
-True the range drops over time, and if the range is not adequate for daily/weekly needs why not we sell the car, put some money down and buy a Leaf with a higher range instead.
+True the range drops over time, and if the range is not adequate for daily/weekly needs why not we sell the car, put some money down and buy a LEAF with a higher range instead?

 And don’t forget hiring a car or Van is a cheaper option once you do the math with ownership cost per km / per head.

-Two; Don’t forget to follow the best practices in usage and charging until then, the very reason for some to exceed 100,000 kms with 100k per charge still remains and a one exceeded 200,000 kms, and keep running with enough range remains!
+Two: Don’t forget to follow the best practices in usage and charging until then, the very reason for some to exceed 100,000 km with 100k per charge still remains and a one exceeded 200,000 km, and keep running with enough range remains!

-Here is our proposal to legalize and facilitate the EVB imports with no/minimum impact to the society or the environment. : EVB IMPORTATION
+Here is our proposal to promote and facilitate EVB imports with no/minimum impact on society and the environment.
+In fact, benefitting the country’s economics!